sony/model_optimization/tutorials/quick_start/pytorch_fw/ultralytics/README.md

 - `--model_library`: Specifies the package of the pre-trained models from which the model name is taken (in this case, ultralytics).
 - `--representative_dataset_folder`: Specifies the path to the local copy of the dataset to be used for quantization.
 - `--num_representative_images`: Specifies the number of representative images to be used for quantization.
-- `--batch_size`: Specifies the batch size for the dataset.
+- `--batch_size`: Specifies the batch size to be used.

 Please note that during the first model evaluation, Ultralytics downloads the COCO dataset to the folder specified in the 'coco.yaml' file.
 By default, the dataset is downloaded to '../datasets/coco'.
 Therefore, the 'validation_dataset_folder' value is not required in this case.

+For the representative dataset, it is expected to follow the same format as the downloaded COCO dataset.
+For instance, you can use the 'train' split of the COCO dataset as the representative dataset or create a new split with the same format.

 It is important to mention that the above example assumes the command is run from the command line and that the [main.py](./main.py) script is located in the current directory.